Postage, dispatch & delivery

 This method allows the heat to stay in and melt the rim of hard wax on the sides.
 In an hour or so (depending on the size of the container) you should have a good even wax pool and a re-set candle.

-Please be careful when removing the foil as it will be hot and keep well out of the way of children & pets.
+Please be careful when removing the foil as it will be hot and keep well out of the reach of children & pets.

 THE FOIL METHOD

-To remove stubborn hard wax, use the foil method.
+If you have a container candle that has lots of hard to remove wax around the top and edges, try the foil method.
 The aim is to increase the heat trapped at the top of the candle which should enable any stubborn wax left on the sides to melt.

 Which browser is best to use with this website?